Arkansas State Parks and Museums: Naturals for Education

 - Map & Compass

 Using real Arkansas examples of United States history and life science principles is important to the future of Arkansas.
-Students walk through the archeological site and among “ghost structures” at Davidsonville Historic State Park, explore the importance of waterways before the railroad.
-Or experience a trip to Lower White River Museum to discover the lost business of button making from the White River mussels.
-At Logoly State Park, as students walk through the woods, they compare old-growth timber with younger succession forest populations.
+Students walk through the archeological site and among “ghost structures” at Davidsonville Historic State Park, learn about the importance of waterways before the railroad.
+Or tour the Lower White River Museum to discover the lost business of button making from the White River mussels.
+At Logoly State Park, as students walk through the woods, they study and compare old-growth timber with younger succession forest populations.